 Nonetheless, moving from lead to lead, the agent eventually found out about an acquaintance from that time period who had also worked at the hotel where William had met Noy but no longer worked there, so we would not have encountered them at the hotel before.
-That friend turned out to be a bit dodgy herself, but the agent, posing as a simple old friend from Ramkamhaeng, found out Noy's subsequent step after the hotel job.
+That friend turned out to seem a bit dodgy herself, but the agent, posing as a simple old friend from Ramkamhaeng, found out Noy's subsequent step after the hotel job.
 The friend had not spoken to Noy for many months, and looked the agent in the eye in some brief intense ways when asking some questions about how she knew Noy (answer: from previous residence).
 (The cover story was simple.
 In investigations, cover stories and agents are usually simple, not too tricky, which gives us more flexibility in adapting.)
-In short order, her friend capitulated in this face to face, Thai style encounter put on the spot (notably, phone calls would never get this info, only face to face, on the spot), responding:
+In short order, her friend capitulated in this face to face, Thai style encounter when put on the spot (notably, phone calls would in many cases not get this info, only face to face, on the spot), responding:

 Noy had moved to a job with an even more luxurious hotel almost a year before (which she didn't tell William, where she was really working), one of the newest and very best in Bangkok for foreign businessmen and wealthy tourists, and part of an international chain.
 For this hotel, she worked the lobby greeting guests and also served in the lounge.
 It seemed fairly clear that Noy's friend had not talked to Noy in quite some time.
-The Thai lady agent's "sixth sense" about Noy's friend was that this friend had a pretty intimate relationship with Noy in the past, and was seasoned about something or the other, but Noy and this friend had fallen out of contact with each other, and this friend really didn't know how to reach Noy or Noy's current situation.
+The Thai lady agent's "sixth sense" about Noy's friend was that this friend had a pretty intimate relationship with Noy in the past, and was seasoned with Noy about something or the other, but Noy and this friend had fallen out of contact with each other, and this friend really didn't know how to reach Noy or Noy's current situation.

-Our agent immediately changed into somewhat less casual dress and dashed off to this hotel (to minimize the chances that Noy's friend could find Noy in the mean time, though the previous encounter was innocuous enough).
+Our agent immediately changed clothes into somewhat less casual and more classy dress and dashed off to this hotel quickly (to minimize the chances that Noy's friend could find some channel to contact Noy in the mean time, though the previous encounter seemed benign enough).
 Again, thorough passthru surveillance did not find Noy.
 A phone inquiry for Noy revealed she did not work there currently.
 Then the agent phoned up to the Human Resources Department, and the initial reaction was "if you find her, tell us!"
 They were looking for Noy, too.
 Noy had quit there suddenly without any notice, and not returned some items to the hotel.
 By "quit", she just didn't show up one day when they expected her, and had disappeared.
 The hotel had been unable to reach her on the mobile phone, their only valid point of contact.
 (Again, obsolete Ramkamhaeng 39 address.)
 The date of disappearance was also mid-October, which was when William had made his last payment on her deadline.

 We were contemplating how to approach co-workers at this hotel for information, as we had closed in to less than 3 months of Noy.
 The agent sat in the lobby lounge and watched things for awhile, especially the other lobby ladies.
 On the phone, the agent discussed with our other office agents various tactics we could do quickly, such as whether to approach Noy's former co-workers while she was still there, posing as a Ramkamhaeng friend.
 Another option might be to bring in a second, expat agent as a well dressed expat apparent businessman, just to probe their reaction to see which employee(s) might know Noy.
 In private investigations, there are many instances where you must make split second decisions.
 However, there are also times when you should decide to not take unnecessary risks, especially in discreet investigations, and should back off rather than take a risk.
 Cutting corners can blow a case and result in a failed "Sorry, we tried"... and in this case, we decided to wait until another day.
 One of the factors we considered was another, parallel investigative trail that our staff had been pursuing and which had started to pan out.

-To make another long story short, at about this time we had some results on Noy's family, based on some of the contact info we had retrieved from professional sources mentioned above.
+To make another long story short, at about this time we had some results on Noy's family.
 This led us to some family contact options.